MicrosoftDocs/azure-devops-docs/docs/user-guide/connect-team-projects.md

 ## Connect from Microsoft Excel or Project

 To add or modify work items by using Excel or Project, you connect your worksheet or project plan to a team project.
-Establishing this connection binds the document to the hosted organization or selected TFS, team project collection, and team project to exchange information.
+Establishing this connection binds the document to the hosted account or selected TFS, team project collection, and team project to exchange information.

 > [!NOTE]